NU-CUCIS/EBSD-indexing/README.md

 `python model.py`

 The training files and test/validation files are hard coded in the code along with the CNN model architecture and hyperparameters.
 The training dataset is a collection of 60x60 EBSD images with orientation angles in Euler angles.
 The code contains the required preprocessing and scaling done before the actual training of the model.
-The expected output log from running the CNN model on the training dataset used in the paper is provided in the `sample` folder.
+The expected output log from running the CNN model on the training dataset used in the paper is provided in the `sample/sample.log` file.